 If you'd prefer it sweeter, add a little more sugar

-A dash of chili (optional) to give a little zingy taste.
+A dash of chilli (optional) to give a little zingy taste.